Why you need to check your links

 Here’s some good news: This task can be simplified by installing the Broken Link Checker plugin for WordPress.
 It monitors the links on your site and notifies you by email and/or in your WordPress Dashboard when broken links are detected.
 Sounds great, right?

 But here’s some bad news: The plugin has an annoying habit of identifying some perfectly good links as broken.
-The other drawback is that it puts a lot of strain on your database and is disallowed by some web hosts, including WPEngine.
+The other drawback is that it puts a lot of strain on your database and is disallowed by some web hosts.
 Should you decide to use the Broken Link Checker, it’s best to keep it deactivated, then activate it from time to time to check for any new broken links it may find.

 Here’s some more good news: There are a number of other tools that will automate the process of locating broken links, as Ben Fox of WP University describes in 5 Tools To Check For Broken Links On Your WordPress Site.